The Bristol Bombay.

 Afterwards and Afterthoughts

-It is worth mentioning that the Handley Page Harrow bomber, which looks remarkably like the Bombay (so much so that you often see photos of them wrongly labelled as Bombays) was adopted, in limited numbers, as a transport aircraft.
+It is worth mentioning that the Handley Page Harrow bomber, which looks remarkably like the Bombay (so much so that you often see photos of them wrongly labelled as Bombays and vice versa) was adopted in limited numbers as a transport aircraft.
 Many were modified to do away with the front turret and replaced it with a much more streamlined, pointed nose.
 In this form they were known as "Sparrows".
 Used by 271 Squadron in the UK, they had nothing like the rough and tumble life of the Bombays (and there were much more spares for them at UK Maintenance Units).
 Like the Bombay, they ended up being used for aerial ambulance duties.
-Outlasting the Bombay in service, seven of them were destroyed on Evere in Belgium by German fighters taking part in the Bodenplatte attacks of January 1945.
+Outlasting the Bombay in service, seven of them were destroyed at Evere in Belgium by German fighters taking part in the Bodenplatte attacks of January 1945.
 Five remained in service until May 1945.

 Even while the war was raging, Bristol were thinking about how they could improve the Bombay, and it was hoped to provide a version for use in the Far East against the Japanese.
 That immensely strong wing was one of the Bombay's strong points, but its structure was also heavy, which took away from the disposable weight the aircraft could carry.
-So Bristol redesigned it and managed to keep the strength but reduce the number of spars down from 7 to 2, greatly decreasing its weight.
+So Bristol redesigned it and managed to keep the strength but reduce the number of spars down from 7 to 2, greatly decreasing its weight (Bristol's top stressman, Archibald Russell, had argued for a two-spar wing for the original Bombay).
 Mated to more powerful Bristol Hercules engines this would enable the aircraft to lift greater loads.
 So a larger cabin to accommodate more bulky cargo was designed with the twin pilot's cockpit positioned high up, enabling the cargo space to span from nose to tail.
 At first, a downward opening door in the nose was considered, to enable heavy loads to be hoisted up on a beam at the front of the aircraft to be then moved back into the cargo bay.
 This scheme was rejected in favour of clamshell doors that allowed vehicles to be driven up a ramp into the front of the aircraft.
-Keeping the Bombay's fixed, tailwheel undercarriage, but with a conventional single rudder, the new design first flew on 2nd December 1945.
+Keeping the Bombay's fixed, tailwheel undercarriage layout, but with a conventional single rudder, the new design first flew on 2nd December 1945.
 Called the Bristol Type 170 it was initially produced in two versions, the cargo version was known as the Bristol Freighter, while an all-passenger version was known as the Bristol Wayfarer.
 It was an outstanding success, 214 were built and they found use all over the world.
 They could carry either 36 troops with full equipment or 23 paratroops and their support equipment in containers or 28 stretchers.
-The cargo hold could accomodate a standard army 3 ton Bedford Lorry, or a 25 pounder howitzer or a 17 pounder anti-tank gun or a Bofors 40mm AA gun.
+The cargo hold could accomodate a standard army 3 ton Bedford lorry, or a 25 pounder howitzer or a 17 pounder anti-tank gun or a Bofors 40mm AA gun.
 They were used by the Air Forces of Canada, Australia, New Zealand, Pakistan and Argentina.
 They did valuable service on the Berlin airlift; six Freighters did a total of 287 flights into the city, lifting 1,235 tons of freight, often bulky items that were impossible for other aircraft types.
-During the partition of India, one flew 111 refugees to safety in one flight.
+During the partition of India, one flew with 111 refugees on board.
 In Britain, they are best remembered for their regular car ferrying flights across the Channel, pioneered by Silver City Airways (a Freighter could carry two large cars).
 So popular was this service that some Freighters were given lengthened noses to accommodate an extra car, in which configuration they were known as "Superfreighters".
-Freighters were especially valued for supplying remote communities and mining operations, particularly in Canada, where they continued to operate well into the 1990s.
+Freighters were especially valued for supplying remote communities and mining operations, particularly in Canada where they continued to operate well into the 1990s.

 Bristol Freighter unloading, showing the clamshell front doors.
 This sort of capability would have been welcomed in WW2.